QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 As soon as you leave the current window by pressing "Done", Qubes OS will ask you to pick a passphrase to unlock encrypted partition.
 The passphrase should be complex.
 Keep it in a safe place.
-Make sure that your keyboard layout reflects what keyboard you are actually using and click on "Done" to start the installation process !
+Make sure that your keyboard layout reflects what keyboard you are actually using and click on "Done" to start the installation process!

 ![Select storage passhprase](/attachment/wiki/InstallationGuide/select-storage-passphrase.png)